Wallace County Health Data

 What is the life expectancy in Wallace County?

-Life expectancy data for Wallace County is currently being processed from CDC records.
+Life expectancy data for Wallace County is not available in the current dataset.

 How does Wallace County health compare to the Kansas average?